stevengliebe/stevengliebe.github.io/README.md

 # stevengliebe.com

 A static WordPress site generated with the [Simply Static](https://wordpress.org/plugins/simply-static/) plugin and hosted by [GitHub Pages](https://pages.github.com/).
-A totally free website with SSL.
-How cool is that?
+A totally free website with custom domain and SSL.
+Okay, domains aren't free but, still, how cool is this?
 Thanks GitHub and Simply Static.

 You can do this too.
 Here's the idea: